 So, it’s not that you don’t have time.
-Because you do have time and everyone gets the same amount.
+Because you do have time and everyone gets the same amount of it each day.

 It comes down to this.
 Whatever you truly “don’t have time” for isn’t as important as you think it is.
-Because when you really, really, really want something, you will find the time.
-You will figure out a way.
-You will make better use of the 168 hours in your week.
-You will work that shit out.
+Because when you really, really, really want something, you’ll find the time.
+You’ll figure out a way.
+You’ll make better use of the 168 hours in your week.
+You’ll work that shit out.

-So whether you are aware of it or not, every time you say “I don’t have time”, what you are really saying is “that’s not super important to me right now”
+So whether you are aware of it or not, every time you say “I don’t have time”, what you’re really saying is “that’s not super important to me right now”.